Want a Long, Happy Marriage? Be Loving AND Stubborn

 “Stubbornness is a quality which keeps people hanging in there when problems seem to defy solution, when logic or fear or pain might otherwise lead them to quit”.

-So this year on Valentine’s Day go ahead and display a grand romantic gesture, as it will create a happy memory and earn you some relationship points.
+So, this year on your summer vacation go ahead and display a grand romantic gesture, as it will create a happy memory and earn you some relationship points.
 Go ahead and profess that your spouse is your best friend, your lover, and your soul mate all wrapped up in one.
-But, if you really want your spouse to feel the love, repeat the promises you made on your wedding day.
+But, if you really want your spouse to feel the love, repeat the promises you made on your wedding day and turn them into daily actions that enhance intimacy, fuel passion, and, especially, demonstrate commitment.

-Or you could channel Colbie Caillat and sing “I’m never gonna walk away….always gonna have your back”.
-(Or maybe you might just want to have this cued up on your I-Pod. )
+Or you could channel Colbie Caillat and sing “I’m never gonna walk away…. always gonna have your back”.
+(Or maybe you might just want to have this cued up on your phone.)

-However you declare your love on Valentine’s Day, why not also share this post with your spouse and talk about the importance of being stubbornly committed to your marriage.
+Whatever way you declare your love this summer, why not share this post with your spouse and talk about the importance of being stubbornly committed to your marriage?
 Then, when times get tough (and they will), you can remind each other of your promise to be stubborn.
 If you are already in tough times, maybe these ideas will help you “work it out”.

 Let me know if I can help.

-You’ll find me at Amity Mediation Workshop where we offer a private, 4-session “Let’s Stay Together” Marriage Refresher Course to help couples deepen their intimate connection, work out any current issues, and master the essential habits of couples who stay happily married for a lifetime.
+I am a FL Supreme Court Certified Family Mediator and Couples Counselor who is part of the Gottman Referral Network.
+You’ll find me at Amity Mediation Workshop where we offer “friendly divorce” mediation and a private, psycho-educational “Let’s Stay Together” Marriage Refresher Course to help couples deepen their intimate connection, work out any current issues, and master the essential habits of couples who stay happily married for a lifetime.

-This built-for-two workshop makes a great Valentine’s Day Present because it shows you are stubbornly committed to your marriage.
+This built-for-two workshop makes a great present because it shows you are stubbornly committed to your marriage.

 Click here to check it out: